farirpgs/fari-games/public/documents/fari-rpgs/fari-app-wiki.md

 The Character Card is kind of a condensed version of your character sheet that is going to be accessible to everyone during a game session.

-You can use this functionality to make some sections of your characters sheets easily reachable during game play.
+You can use this functionality to make some sections of your character sheets easily reachable during gameplay.

 ![The Character Card](https://gyazo.com/55e37b3a90e53315cee976d386ffb755.png)

 ### Moving a Section

 Besides the Visible on Card button, there's the **Move Section** button.
-Clicking on this one will give you the ability to move your section up or down, on the other side of your sheet or on a completely different page.
+Clicking on this one will give you the ability to move your section up or down, to the other side of your sheet, or to a completely different page.

 ![Moving a Section](https://gyazo.com/e07f911ede7dbfa3b7d20a52a3724d7e.gif)

 ### Duplicating a Section

-Same as with pages, you can duplicate a section so that the creation of similar section is easier to do.
+Same as with pages, you can duplicate a section so that the creation of similar a section is easier to do.
 Simple click on the **Duplicate Section** button when the advanced mode is enabled.

 ![Duplicating a Section](https://gyazo.com/05f2035d7d1757f993915645e51f3f2e.gif)